Losing a loved one can be a very difficult and stressful time for all involved.

 Letters of Administration

-If there is no will in place, a grant of letters of administration may be required from the Supreme Court of New South Wales to give someone the legal authority to administer the estate.
+If there is no Will in place, a grant of letters of administration may be required from the Supreme Court NSW to give someone the legal authority to administer the estate.

 Engaging an experienced lawyer to assist you to administer an intestate estate is crucial.

-Informal wills are wills that do not meet the formal requirements of a properly executed will.
-These are usually wills that have been drafted by the testator personally, or an inadequately drafted 'will kit'.
+Where a Will has not been drafted correctly or does not meet the formal requirements of a Will is an informal Will.
+These are usually Wills that have been drafted by the testator personally, or an inadequately drafted 'Will kit'.

-These matters are almost always complex and onerous for the people left to sort it out, They also usually cost the estate a great deal more money in legal fees to satisfy the requirements of the Supreme Court and ensure that the estate is lawfully administered.
+These matters are almost always complex and onerous for the people left to sort it out, requiring an experienced lawyer to ensure that the requirements of the Supreme Court NSW are satisfied and that the estate is lawfully administered.

-Not all deceased estates require a grant of administration from the Supreme Court, however it is often advantageous for the personal legal representative to obtain one to ensure that the protection of the Supreme Court is obtained.
+Not all deceased estates require a grant of administration from the Supreme Court NSW, however it is often advantageous for the personal legal representative to obtain one to ensure that the protection of the Supreme Court is obtained.

-It is best to seek legal advice to ensure that the risks and benefits of obtaining a grant are considered before making this decision yourself,
+It is best to seek legal advice to ensure that the risks and benefits of obtaining a grant are considered before making this decision.